 - were taken into foster care.

-(See our pages on how to manage stress, bereavement, abuse, money and mental health, anxiety and panic attacks and depression for more information on these topics.
-If you work in the emergency services, our Blue Light Programme is here to support you.)
+(See our pages on how to manage stress, bereavement, abuse, money and mental health, anxiety and panic attacks and depression for more information on these topics.)

 This information was published in March 2018.
 We will revise it in 2020.